phf/dupes/README.md

 It's very simple:

-	dupes rootpath1 rootpath2 ...
+	dupes path1 path2 ...

-The command will walk the directories under each rootpath and examine all *regular* files.
-It'll print clusters of paths, separated by an empty line, for each duplicate it finds across all roots.
-It'll also print statistics at the end:
+Dupes will process each path.
+Directories will be walked recursively, regular files will be checked against all others.
+Dupes will print clusters of paths, separated by an empty line, for each duplicate it finds.
+Dupes will also print statistics about duplicates at the end:

 ```
 $ dupes ~/Downloads/